 If you’ve landed here on Style Girlfriend, chances are you’re interested in learning how to dress well.
 Or learning how to dress better.
 That’s awesome!
 And also, whew, what a big topic!
-We’re going to break it down step by step, so the task (journey, let’s call it) doesn’t feel too overwhelming.
+We’re going to break it down step by step, so the task (or better yet, journey, let’s call it) doesn’t feel too overwhelming.

 How to dress well, in 10 easy steps: